 Who is Jason Palmer?
 A previously unknown Democrat beats Biden in American Samoa's Democratic caucus

-Jason Palmer, a previously unknown candidate, won the Democratic caucus in American Samoa on Tuesday
+Previously unknown candidate Jason Palmer has won the Democratic caucus in American Samoa, beating President Joe Biden

 WASHINGTON -- President Joe Biden was sweeping every Democratic contest on Super Tuesday — except for American Samoa.